-Taking nutritional Willow supplements can benefit Stomach Adenocarcinoma patients on Docetaxel cancer treatment.
-But avoid Willow supplements if on Ifosfamide treatment for Testicular Germ Cell Tumors.
-Similarly, taking nutritional supplement Willow can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN1B.
-But avoid taking nutritional supplement Willow when at genetic risk of cancer due to mutation of gene FLCN.
+Taking Willow extracts or nutritional supplements may benefit Primary Myxofibrosarcoma patients on Docetaxel treatment over Garlic nutritional supplements.
+But Willow supplements or Willow extracts offer less benefit if on Radiation treatment for Primary Adamantinoma compared to Ginger.
+Similarly, taking nutritional supplements Willow may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MYC over Soy Bean.
+But avoid nutritional supplements Willow when at genetic risk of cancer due to mutation of gene GNAQ.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Testicular Germ Cell Tumors or Stomach Adenocarcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Willow.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Myxofibrosarcoma or Primary Adamantinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Willow.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Willow?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene FLCN the same as due to mutation of gene CDKN1B?
-Are the implications of Testicular Germ Cell Tumors same as Stomach Adenocarcinoma?
-Is it one and the same if you are on treatment with Ifosfamide or on Docetaxel?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Willow extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MYC the same as due to mutation of gene GNAQ?
+Are the implications of Primary Myxofibrosarcoma the same as Primary Adamantinoma?
+Is it one and the same if you are on treatment with Radiation or Docetaxel?

 Willow is a tree with many of the varieties native to the United Kingdom.
 The willow bark contains active ingredients with anti-inflammatory properties.
 It has been traditionally used and recognized for its ability to relieve pain, fever and inflammation.
 It is available in the form of bark, dietary supplements/capsules, liquid and tea.
 Following are some of the purported uses/potential health benefits of Willow.